AuraOne / Resources / AI Training

 On the easy cases this does not matter.
 On the hard cases it matters enormously.
 The hard cases are where the release decisions live.
 The hard cases are where the safety incidents come from.
 The hard cases are where the training signal has to be most reliable.

-A team that uses a frontier judge on the hard cases is producing training data whose quality degrades exactly where the stakes are highest.
+A team that uses a model judge without calibration may create false confidence where the stakes are highest.

 What teams learn the expensive way